Dateline: Tivat, Montenegro

 Another option, especially if you have a lot of properties, is to hire an assistant full time.
 To be honest, that’s probably what I would do in a foreign country.
 For $500 a month in some of these countries, you can get someone pretty decent.
 I recently hired one assistant for $300 a month — and that was a fair income in their country, especially considering that it wasn’t an eight-hour workday.

 You can hire someone even part-time just to be on call to do something like run an ad, find tenants, drop off a key or check up on odd requests.
 It worked for me.

 Once you have tenants, you’ll need to have a way to handle things from a distance when things break.
 Once again, networking is incredibly useful in this regard.
 When dealing with tradesmen, like anywhere, some are good and some are bad.
 Networking can help you find a good tradesman you can stick with and who will stick with you.

 For example, when I bought new construction at my house, I went through some developers until I found a great one.
 Since then, he has helped me vet other developers and contractors.
 I’ve even been able to refer clients to him and his connections.

 So, if you find the right person, they’ll stick around and help you.
 In my case, my developer has been very helpful.
 They’re not all like that, so it’s about knowing the right ones.
 Network.
 Network.
 Network.

 Besides having contractors who are typically more handy, tenants in a lot of these countries are used to fixing things themselves.
 People outside the US tend to think that it’s their fault when something breaks.
 They’re not going to call you to fix a lightbulb.
 Much of the property management is simply done by the tenants themselves.

-On top of that, you’ve got less liabilities.
+On top of that, you’ve got fewer liabilities.
 No one is going to sue you because a banana peel fell in front of the house and you didn’t clean it up.
 Things like that just aren’t an issue.